deartc/FitBitLit/README.md

 Category 2: Utilize External Data:

-Read data from an external file, a Kaggle file and used that data in your application.
+Iead data from an external file, a Kaggle file and used that data in your application.

+I used an Excel data file and included it in my